 So each morning when I get on my bike and navigate those three miles - including the barren streets of midtown where cycling infrastructure is woefully and neglectfully limited - I know that I am risking my life.
 I wear a helmet (despite the fact that it will be scant protection against a twenty ton bus), use a headlight/taillight and ride defensively.
 But I am sadly familiar with all of the various ways this city has ended lives even when cyclists did everything right.
 From failures to yield when crossing protected bike lanes, to aggressive bus drivers on streets they’re not allowed on to hit-and-run drivers that are seldom identified.

-And based on those precedents I am amply aware of what follows if I am killed on the streets of the city I call home.
-The NYPD will almost certainly blame me for my death, leaving loved ones to not just pick up the pieces of what was my life but to also scour for witnesses and surveillance video that might absolve me of responsibility in my own death.
+And based on those precedents I am amply aware of what follows if I am killed on the streets of the city I call home the NYPD will almost certainly blame me for my death, leaving loved ones to not just pick up the pieces of what was my life but to also scour for witnesses and surveillance video that might absolve me of responsibility in my own death.
 But even if that evidence is found and the driver is determined to be at fault, the punishment will be almost non-existent compared to the physical and emotional toll imposed by ending a human life.
 Meanwhile life will go on in the city at large as time passes until the next acceptable casualty falls to a distracted driver.
-Perhaps there will be a headline or two in the local press inspired by one of these deaths but ultimately everyone will move on.
+Perhaps there will be a headline or two in the local press inspired by one of these deaths but local government, the NYPD, and the NYDOT will mostly just move on.